HarrisHakimie/Lab-7-Scanning/README.md

 4. Can you find any exploit related to this vulnerability?
    - Answer: Yes, attackers can read sensitive files and potentially execute remote code.

 5. Find CVE for this vulnerability.

-## Answer Question 5 : CVE-2020-1938
+   - Answer: CVE-2020-1938